durgaganesh9637/EKS-WordPress-MYSQL/README.md

 # EKS-WordPress-MYSQL
 this project involves deploying WordPress and MySQL on Amazon EKS.

-Change the Nodeaffinity labels as your node
+Change the Nodeaffinity labels as your node in the file mysql/mysql-PersistentVolume.yaml
   Here I am using my node name as a value you can give your node Hostname there only mysql pod will deploy.
     -     nodeSelectorTerms:
          - matchExpressions: